 If you have a small amount of melted truffles left over, let the first layer of chocolate harden on the strawberries, then use a spoon to drizzle the leftover chocolate over the top to make a swirly pattern.

 After all the chocolate has hardened, the strawberries are ready to eat!
 Serve these for an easy weeknight dessert, date night in, or spring occasion like Mother’s Day.
-And any leftover strawberries can be sliced up for this strawberry crepe recipe!
+And any leftover strawberries can be sliced up for strawberry crepes!

 - 7 Harry & David Signature Chocolate Truffles